sapireli/AirPrint_Bridge/docs/intro.md

 - **🧪 Test Mode**: Run in test mode to verify functionality before installation
 - **🗑️ Easy Uninstallation**: Clean removal of the script and associated services
 - **💤 Bonjour Sleep Proxy**: Automatically registers with the sleep proxy so AirPrint services continue to work when the system is asleep
+- **🍺 Homebrew Support**: Available via Homebrew for easy installation and updates

 ## 🛠️ Requirements